formulahendry/vscode-code-runner/README.md

 }
 ```
 **Supported customized parameters**
+  * $workspaceRoot: The path of the folder opened in VS Code
   * $dir: The directory of the code file being run
   * $fullFileName: The full name of the code file being run
   * $fileName: The base name of the code file being run, that is the file without the directory